facebookresearch/corefnmn/README.md

 	_Refer
 	<eos>
 	```
 1. Download the visual dialog data files with weak coreference supervision.
-These files have been obtained using off-the-shelf, text-only coreference resoluton system ([github][10]).
+These files have been obtained using off-the-shelf, text-only coreference
+resolution system ([github][10]).
 They are available here: [train][11] and [val][12].

 Now, run the script for the third phase:
 ```bash
 scripts/run_preprocess_2.sh
 ```
-This will use the output from the Stanford parser, create programs for our model, extract vocabulary from train dataset, and finally create image-dialog
+This will use the output from the Stanford parser, create programs for our
+model, extract vocabulary from train dataset, and finally create image-dialog
-database for each split (`train` and `val`) that will be used by our training code.
+database for each split (`train` and `val`) that will be used by our training
+code.

 ### Extracting Image Features